A Guide to Recycling in Lubbock

 - Call 123 Recycling and we’ll bring you a cool yard sign to let your neighbors know you love Lubbock and recycling.

-- Talk to your friends about getting involved in recycling emphasizing how easy it is to do (check out our how to recycle video) and how it benefits the scholarship fund of TTU.
+- Talk to your friends about recycling.
+Emphasize how easy it is to do (check out our how to recycle video) and how it benefits the scholarship fund of TTU.